Find out how to use the Trade Tariff tool to get the right commodity code to classify your goods.

 If an item is made of more than one substance

-As a general rule, if you have an item made of 2 substances (for example, clothing that is 60% cotton and 40% polyester) you would usually classify the item as being made from the higher percentage content.
-There are exceptions, so make sure you use the tool to check the appropriate section and chapter notes for your goods.
+As a general rule, if you have an item made of 2 substances (for example, clothing that is 60% cotton and 40% polyester) you’d usually classify the item using the higher percentage content.
+There are exceptions, so check the relevant section and chapter notes for your goods.

 Classification codes issued by other countries

 Although many countries have signed up to the same classification system, their classifications are specific to their own country.
-If you rely on the classification code from an overseas supplier, you’ll need to check it also applies to the UK.
+If you rely on the classification code from an overseas supplier, you’ll need to check to what extent it applies in the UK.

-Classifying goods if you’re trading with a country outside the EU
+Classifying goods if you’re importing goods into a country outside the UK or EU

 If you want to know how goods will be classified for duty when entering a customs territory other than the UK or EU, you can access their tariffs using the European Commission Market Access Database.
 You can search for a product code based on your product description.
 The database also gives important tariff information and how it’s applied in other countries.